driesvr/rss-mailer/README.md

 #rss-mailer
 This tiny python script sends a daily email digest of recent scientific articles.

+##usage
 Settings should be provided in a separate input file, with the following variables:

 -sender *adress you want to use to send the mail*